 Stephen A. Wynn.
 Mr. Wynn, 70, has served as Chairman and Chief Executive Officer of the Company since June 2002.
-Mr. Wynn has been an Executive Director, the Chairman of the Board of Directors, Chief Executive Officer and President of Wynn Macau, Limited, a majority owned subsidiary of the Company since September 2009.
+Mr. Wynn has been an Executive Director, the Chairman of the Board of Directors, Chief Executive Officer and President of Wynn Macau, Limited, a majority owned subsidiary of the Company, since September 2009.
 Mr. Wynn has also served as Director, Chairman and Chief Executive Officer of Wynn Resorts (Macau) since October 2001.
 From April 2000 to September 2002, Mr. Wynn was the managing member of Valvino Lamore, LLC, the predecessor and a current wholly owned subsidiary of Wynn Resorts, Limited.
 Mr. Wynn also serves as an officer and/or director of several subsidiaries of Wynn Resorts, Limited.
 Mr. Wynn served as Chairman, President and Chief Executive Officer of Mirage Resorts, Inc. and its predecessor, Golden Nugget Inc., between 1973 and 2000.
 Mr. Wynn developed and opened The Mirage, Treasure Island and Bellagio in 1989, 1993 and 1998, respectively.
-Mr. Wynn has also served as an outside director of Monaco QD International Hotels and Resort Management since December 2010.